 - Become aware of signs that your baby is full

 Once a mama feels like she has an easy rhythm established with her new baby, she can start to work on combining breastfeeding and pumping.

 The Best Time To Pump For Baby

-Most women have their most abundant milk supply of the day during the early morning hours.
+Most women have their most abundant milk supply of the day during the early morning hours or late at night.
 Although you might get more milk if you pump right after the 2 am feeding, you will probably be happier to pump after the 8 am feeding.

-The rationale for pumping right after a feeding is that you want to take the leftover milk.
+The rationale for pumping right after a feeding is because prolactin levels are typically higher approximately 30 minutes after nursing (as you can see in this study).
 You don’t want to take milk away from your baby’s next feeding.
 Moms who pump between feedings will get more milk, but their baby will get less milk at his next meal.